Become a Volunteer at Senior Services!

 Senior Companion volunteers are matched with clients who live right in their own communities.
 The Senior Companion plays a vital role in the life of their client, helping them to remain independent and connected to the community.

-Volunteers must be ages 55+ to join this program and are asked to contribute 20-40 hours per week to being a Companion.
+Volunteers must be 55+ and meet other Federal guidelines to join this program and are asked to contribute 20-40 hours per week to being a Companion.

 Senior Services has a many events throughout a typical year.
 Stay tuned as more events become available.